konstructio/kubefirst/docs/tooling/argo/cwft-git.md

 Used by our gitlab installations.

 ### git-checkout-with-gitops
-Used to checkout an `application` repo and `gitops` repo using HTTPS and a Token, used for example on our gitlab type instalations.
+Used to checkout an `application` repo and `gitops` repo using HTTPS and a Token, used for example on our gitlab type installations.

 ### git-commit